Coastal Infrastructure Accounting

 Status Draft

-Last Updated February 2026
+Last Updated May 2026

 1. Outcome

 This Circular provides technical guidance for accounting for coastal infrastructure assets within the ocean accounting framework.
 It establishes methods for recording and valuing physical structures that protect, modify, or interact with coastal and marine environments, including both traditional engineered ("grey") infrastructure and nature-based ("green" or "blue") solutions.
 Grey infrastructure refers to conventional engineered structures such as seawalls, breakwaters, and port facilities.
 Green infrastructure refers to terrestrial nature-based solutions such as dune restoration and riparian planting.
 Blue infrastructure refers to marine and coastal nature-based solutions such as mangrove forests, coral reefs, and living shorelines.
-Some literature uses "blue-green" interchangeably to describe nature-based approaches; this Circular distinguishes the two where the distinction matters for accounting treatment.
+Some literature uses "blue-green" interchangeably; this Circular distinguishes the two where the distinction matters for accounting treatment.

 Upon completing this guidance, practitioners will be able to:

+The SNA classifies many coastal infrastructure assets as "other structures" (AN1122) under produced non-financial assets, including "the construction of sea walls, dykes, flood barriers etc. intended to improve the quality and quantity of land adjacent to them."[3]
 The accounting treatment must recognize the fundamental distinction between produced assets created through human activity and natural capital assets that provide similar services.
-A concrete seawall represents produced capital subject to depreciation, while a mangrove forest providing equivalent coastal protection constitutes an ecosystem asset valued through the net present value of expected ecosystem service flows[4].
+A concrete seawall represents produced capital subject to depreciation, while a mangrove forest providing equivalent coastal protection constitutes an ecosystem asset valued through the net present value of expected ecosystem service flows.[4]
 Hybrid infrastructure combining both elements requires careful attribution of values to each component.

 1.1 Decision Use Cases